 Affiliated Service Providers; Dual Service Providers.
-Certain Service Providers may be owned by or otherwise related to the Fund or another PIMCO client (e.g., originators and servicers), and in certain cases, Service Providers are expected to be, or be owned by, employed by, or otherwise related to, the Investment Manager, Allianz SE, their affiliates and/or their respective employees, consultants and other personnel (See "- Services Company" below).
-In certain cases, Service Providers or personnel thereof will not be employees of PIMCO or its affiliates notwithstanding the fact that they will have attributes of "employees" of the Investment Manager or its affiliates (e.g., they will have dedicated offices at the Investment Manager or an affiliate thereof, use email addresses, telephone numbers and other contact information that are similar to those used by personnel of the Investment Manager or its affiliates, participate in general meetings and events for personnel of the Investment Manager or its affiliates, work on matters for the Investment Manager or its affiliates as their primary or sole business activity and/or be compensated on a weekly or monthly basis rather than on a project basis), and in other cases, such Service Providers will be an employee of the Investment Manager or its affiliates with respect to certain activities, even though they are not considered Investment Manager employees, affiliates or personnel for purposes of certain provisions of this prospectus and the Investment Management Agreement, including the portions thereof relating to Investment Manager expenses and Transaction Fees ("Dual Service Providers").
+Certain Service Providers may be owned by or otherwise related to the Fund or another PIMCO client (e.g., originators and servicers), and in certain cases, Service Providers are expected to be, or be owned by, employed by, or otherwise related to, the Investment Manager, Allianz SE, their affiliates and/or their respective employees, consultants and other personnel (See "Services Company" below).
+In certain cases, Service Providers or personnel thereof will not be employees of PIMCO or its affiliates notwithstanding the fact that they will have attributes of "employees" of the Investment Manager or its affiliates (e.g., they will have dedicated offices at the Investment Manager or an affiliate thereof, use email addresses, telephone numbers and other contact information that are similar to those used by personnel of the Investment Manager or its affiliates as their primary or sole business activity and/or be compensated on a weekly or monthly basis rather than on a project basis), and in other cases, such Service Providers will be an employee of the Investment Manager or its affiliates with respect to certain activities, even though they are not considered Investment Manager employees, affiliates or personnel for purposes of certain provisions of this prospectus and the Investment Agreement, including the portions thereof relating to Investment Manager expenses and Transaction Fees ("Dual Service Providers").